akanazawa/hmr/README.md

 I have not tested them, but the contributions are super cool!
 Thank you!!

+---

-# Trying to Run it on COlab page:
+# Trying to Run it on Colab page (As A Forker!):

 I have made [this colab page](https://colab.research.google.com/github/soheilpaper/-tft-2.4-ili9341-STM32/blob/master/3D_pose_Estimation/Demo_MeshRCNN.ipynb) and get these bugs:
 ```